apache/nuttx/configs/z16f2800100zcog/README.txt

 Where <sub-directory> is the specific board configuration that you wish to build.
 The following board-specific configurations are available.
 You may also need to apply a path to NuttX before making.
-Please refer the the section "Patches" above"
+Please refer the section "Patches" above"

 Configuration Sub-directories
 =============================